yzhai64/fh-agents-course/units/en/unit2/smolagents/why_use_smolagents.md

 In this module, we will explore the pros and cons of using [smolagents](https://huggingface.co/blog/smolagents), helping you make an informed decision about whether it's the right framework for your needs.

-## When to Use an Agentic Framework

-An agentic framework is not always needed when building an application around LLMs.
-They provide flexibility in the workflow to efficiently solve a specific task, but they're not always necessary.
-Sometimes, predefined workflows are sufficient to fulfill user requests, and there is no real need for an agentic framework.
-If the approach to build an agent is simple, like a chain of prompts, using plain code may be enough.
-The advantage is that the developer will have full control and understanding of their system without abstractions.

-However, when the workflow becomes more complex, such as letting an LLM call functions or using multiple agents, these abstractions start to become helpful.

-Considering these ideas, we can already identify the need for some features:

-* An LLM engine powering the system.
-* A list of tools the agent can access.
-* A parser for extracting tool calls from the LLM output.
-* A system prompt synced with the parser.
-* A memory system.
-* Error logging and retry mechanisms to control LLM mistakes.

 ## What is `smolagents`?

 `smolagents` is a simple yet powerful framework for building AI agents.
 It provides LLMs with the _agency_ to interact with the real world, such as searching or generating images.